akihiros/summarization-web-app/README.md

 ## Let's Summarize!

-When you access 'https://summarization-web-app.herokuapp.com/', you can open the web application without having to create your own environment.
+When you access 'https://summarization-web-app.herokuapp.com/', you can open the web application without having to create your own environment(However, now the URL can not be opened due to an error.
+Clone and referring to the following).
 It use Heroku for PaaS.
 The necessary modules are described in requirement.txt.
 The version of Python is 3 ~.

 ## Screen Shot